sahellebusch/assemble-audit/ARCHITECTURE.md

 - Provide insights and reports for audits.

 ### Ubiquitous Language

+_Note: A PM should help define the ubiquitous language for the domain.
+I'm taking liberties here 😄_

 - **Audit**: A structured evaluation process that assesses compliance with defined standards or procedures.
 It is the central entity in the auditing process, containing associated **Line Items** and managed by a **Recurrence Schedule** when applicable.
 - **Recurrence Schedule**: A plan defining how and when an **Audit** is repeated over time.
 It specifies the frequency (e.g., weekly, monthly), interval (e.g., every 2 weeks), and optional end date for automated scheduling of recurring audits.